 Metopic Synostosis (Trigonocephaly)

-Metopic craniosynostosis is typically treated with fronto-orbital advancement (FOA).
+Metopic craniosynostosis can be treated with either strip craniectomy with use of molding helmet after surgery or fronto-orbital advancement, depending on the deformity.
 The goal of treatment is to restore a normal contour to the forehead and upper portion of the eye sockets.
+I treat metopic craniosynostosis with fronto-orbital advancement (FOA) because this provides a more predictable correction to improve the contour of the forehead and upper portion of the eye sockets.
 This procedure is done at 9-12 months of age.
 Read more about fronto-orbital advancement.

 THANK YOU FOR VISITING MY WEBSITE.